jamchamb/cojiro/README.md

 Mimics the Snap Station protocol used by Pokemon Snap and Pokemon Stadium.
 Press button 1 to advance the state of the Snap Station.

-1. After entering the main menu or Gallery menu, press the button once to enable the station.
+1. After entering the main menu or Gallery menu, press BTN1 once to enable the station.
-2. Press the Print button.
-After the "Now Saving..." message appears, reset the console.
+2. Press Print in the Gallery menu.
+3. After the "Now Saving..." message appears, reset the console.
-3. Press the button to advance through the photo display until all 16 photos are displayed.
+4. Press BTN1 to advance through the photo display until all 16 photos are displayed.